 HOLLYWOOD IN CHINA

 film version of The Good Earth “ American film companies want to invest millions of dollars in China in films, studios and multiplex theaters.
 The Chinese government is resistant to such moves because it is worried about "spiritual pollution" caused by sex and violence in foreign films and it wants to protects its domestic film industry.
 As it stands foreign companies can build new movie theaters in China but they can’t manage them.
 Some think that rule will be relaxed soon.

-Hollywood is also unhappy about the cut it gets from films shown in China.
+Hollywood earned $67 million in China 2005, up from $24 million in 2004. $67 million was considered chump change for Hollywood.
+It earned more in Switzerland and Peru at that time.
+Plus, Hollywood lost millions if not billions to piracy.
+Hollywood was also unhappy about the cut it got from films shown in China.
 After the theaters and distributors in China take their share and fees and taxes are levied the American film companies generally receive around 13 percent of the box office receipts, compared to 50 percent in other countries.

 Popular Hollywood Movies in China

 In 1994, “The Fugitive”, with Harrison Ford, became the first American feature film to be shown legally in cinemas in China.
 It played to packed movie houses but was closed down the Propaganda Department and condemned as “decadent” presumably because its success was perceived as a threat.